laanwj/laanwj.github.io/_posts/2016-05-06-hostility-scams-and-moving-forward.md

 That's perfectly fine, people move on to other things, other interests, no one is bound to this project for life.
 However, the world also moves on, and if you go on to other things you can't expect to be able to come back at any point and that everything is in the same place where you left it.
+It was time to revoke those privileges anyway.

-I have personally asked, in a phone conversation as well as in mail, Gavin various times to give up his privileges with the github project.
+I have personally asked, in a phone conversation as well as in mail, Gavin various times to give up his privileges with the github project himself.
 The response was always that he'd sleep on it.
 Despite allegations of the opposite, this did not come out of the blue.